Dick Cheney, influential Republican vice president to George W. Bush, dies - Local News 8

 As Pentagon chief, Cheney showed considerable skill in directing the US invasion of Panama in 1989 and Operation Desert Storm in 1991 to push Iraq’s troops out of Kuwait.
 Following his stint as defense secretary, Cheney briefly explored a run for president in the 1996 election cycle but decided against it.

-During Democrat Bill Clinton’s presidency, Cheney joined Dallas-based Halliburton Co. serving as its chief executive officer.
+During Clinton’s presidency, Cheney joined Dallas-based Halliburton Co. serving as its chief executive officer.

 It wouldn’t be until the younger Bush decided to run for office that Cheney was chosen to lead the Republican candidate’s search for a running mate and, after initially turning down the job, ended up being added to the GOP ticket.